xtaohub/Sayram-2D/README.md

 \frac{\partial f}{\partial t} = \sum_{i,j}\frac{1}{G}\frac{\partial}{\partial Q_i}(GD_{Q_iQ_j}\frac{\partial f}{\partial Q_j}),
 $$

-which can be used to describe the relativistic electron flux in Earth’s outer radiation belt.
+which can be used to describe the relativistic electron flux evolution in Earth’s outer radiation belt due to local wave particle interactions.
 And the mathematical tool employed is Positivity-Preserving Finite Volume (PPFV) method developed by [Gao and Wu](http://epubs.siam.org/doi/10.1137/140972470), which preserves the positivity of solution and does not impose restrictions on the time step according to the CFL condition.

 As for the construction of the code, the main computational and solving components are located in the **source** folder.
 Here we read the parameters from **p.ini** (default) and diffusion coefficients from **D** folder, construct mesh, solve the equation and finally output the files to the **output** folder.
 Additionally, the **plot** folder contains Python scripts that plot your results.
 Currently, the **cmp_ay.py** is a function that compares the default output with previous results of Albert and Young (2005) GRL results.

 ## Parameter

-As mentioned in part Introduction, the diffusion coefficients are stored in **D** folder, you can add your diffusion coefficients to the folder and make the appropriate changes in **p.ini** (default), or create a new ini file (for example **new.ini**) in the same path to adjust parameters such as the reference path, mesh dense, solving domain range and time step.
-Detailed information can be found in the defalut **p.ini**.
-If you choose to create a new ini file, the running command will be as follows:
+If you have a new configuration, called new.ini, about your case, then you can run the code as

 ```C++
 ./fvm2d new.ini